 *denotes an award it won.

-Going into the 2013-14 Broadway season, there were a ton of buzzy new musicals that year such as Big Fish, The Bridges of Madison County, Bullets Over Broadway, If/Then, and Rocky.
-Yet, they all didn't seem to live up to anticipation.
-Beautiful on the other hand, wasn't really on the top of anybody's radar.
+Going into the 2013-14 Broadway season, there were a ton of buzzy new musicals coming in that year such as Big Fish, The Bridges of Madison County, Bullets Over Broadway, If/Then, and Rocky.
+Yet, they all didn't appear to have lived up to everyone's expectations.
+Beautiful on the other hand, wasn't really on top of anyone's radar.
 For one, it was a jukebox/biomusical, and the industry can be pretty on the fence about them.
 The production also didn't necessarily have an A-list creative team either.
 It was the first Broadway directing job for Marc Bruni, who had previously worked as an assistant for Jerry Zaks, Kathleen Marshall, and Walter Bobbie.
-It was also the first Broadway credit for veteran screenwriter Douglas McGrath, who earned an Oscar nomination in 1995 for co-writing Bullets Over Broadway with Woody Allen.
+It was also the first Broadway credit for veteran screenwriter Douglas McGrath, who earned an Oscar nomination in 1995 for co-writing the original movie of Bullets Over Broadway with Woody Allen.

 After having its world premiere at the Curran Theatre in San Fransisco, California, Beautiful opened on January 12th, 2014 at the Stephen Sondheim Theatre on Broadway.
 The original cast included Jessie Mueller as Carole King, Jake Epstein as Gerry Goffin, Anika Larsen as Cynthia Weil, Jarrod Spector as Barry Mann, Jeb Brown as Don Kirshner, and Liz Larsen as Eugenia ‘Genie’ Klein.